 Interpersonal skills.
 Arbitrators, mediators, and conciliators deal with disputing parties and must be able to facilitate discussion in a calm and respectful way.

 Listening skills.
 Arbitrators, mediators, and conciliators must pay close attention to what is being said in order for them to evaluate information.

 Reading skills.
 Arbitrators, mediators, and conciliators must be able to evaluate and distinguish important facts from large amounts of complex information.

 Writing skills.
 Arbitrators, mediators, and conciliators write recommendations or decisions relating to appeals or disputes.
 They must be able to write their decisions clearly so that all sides understand the decision.

-The median annual wages for arbitrators, mediators, and conciliators in the top industries in which they worked are as follows:
+The median annual wages for arbitrators, mediators, and conciliators in the top industries in which they work are as follows:

-Employment of arbitrators, mediators, and conciliators is projected to grow 9 percent through 2024, faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 800 new jobs over the 10-year period.
+Employment of arbitrators, mediators, and conciliators is projected to grow 8 percent over the next ten years, much faster than the average for all occupations.
+However, because it is a small occupation, the fast growth will result in only about 600 new jobs over the 10-year period.

-Arbitration and other alternative dispute resolution methods often are seen as faster and less expensive than trials and litigation.
+Arbitration and other alternative dispute resolution methods often are quicker and less expensive than trials and litigation.
 In addition, many contracts, including employment, customer, and real estate contracts, include clauses requiring complaints and disputes to be decided through mediation or arbitration.